 Are you looking to purchase a student saxophone?
-Whether you have some playing experience, or never touched a saxophone before, choosing an instrument to spend your well-earned money on can be a daunting task, especially if you are unfamiliar with the different makes and models.
+Choosing an instrument to spend your money on can be a daunting task, especially if you are unfamiliar with the makes and models.

 Whether you have a small or large budget, there is a student saxophone for everyone, and our range of payment options can also help with your purchase.